-At Wickersley, we consider homework to be an important part of the learning process: it allows students to develop their research and independent leaning skills, as well as consolidating in-class learning.
+At Wickersley, we consider homework to be an important part of the learning process: it allows students to develop their research and independent learning skills, as well as consolidating in-class learning.

 However, we also believe in setting homework when it is necessary, relevant and meaningful.
 Therefore, your child may not be set homework on a weekly basis in all subject areas.
 Instead, their teachers will set homework when they deem it necessary for the pupils’ development.
 Students should expect to receive feedback on their homework: this may be verbal or written.
 This feedback should make clear any targets for further development needed.